neonephos/neonephos_website/src/docs/events/2025_10_08_NeoNephos_Community_Call.md

 # October Community Call

 Learn more about NeoNephos by joining our upcoming community call on October 8th at 4:00 pm CEST.
-The exact content of this call is to be determined.
+You will receive an update about what's happening within the foundation, an update about our project Katalis and have the chance to ask questions in our Q&A.

 **Zoom Session Link**